octopress/octopress/assets/docs/index.md

 ---
 ```

+Dates get automatically added to a template for posts, and for pages if a --date option is set.

 You can add to the YAML front matter, add content below and even even use liquid tags and filters from your site's plugins.
 There are
 a handful of local variables you can use when working with templates.